 If you have tried all of the above, and you are still getting significant pain and stiffness that is preventing you from doing the things you want to do, and your arthritis is limited to one part of the knee you may be a candidate for knee realignment surgery.
-This is performed if you are considered too young for a partial or total knee replacement.
+This is performed if you are considered too young or active for a knee replacement, or the arthritis is not at the advanced 'bone on bone' stage.
 The aim is to change the angle of the leg to take the stress off the worn part of the knee and onto the normal (not worn) part and allow return to activity and delay the need for a knee replacement.

 Patients who are bow legged wear out the inner (medial) part of the knee, while patients who are knock kneed wear out the outer (lateral) part of their knee.

 KNEE REALIGNMENT SURGERY – ABOUT THE PROCEDURE